 Authors & Events

-Born in Northern Ireland in 1972, MAGGIE O’FARRELL grew up in Wales and Scotland and now lives in London.
+Born in Northern Ireland in 1972, MAGGIE O’FARRELL grew up in Wales and Scotland and now lives in Edinburgh.
 She has worked as a waitress, chambermaid, bike messenger, teacher, arts administrator, journalist (in Hong Kong and London), and as the deputy literary editor of The Independent on Sunday.
-She is the author of After You’d Gone (winner of the Betty Trask Award); My Lover’s Lover; The Distance Between Us (recipient of a Somerset Maugham Award); The Vanishing Act of Esme Lennox; The Hand That First Held Mine; Instructions for a Heatwave (winner of a Costa Book Award); This Must Be the Place; I Am, I Am, I Am; and most recently, Hament (winner of the National Book Critics Circle Award).maggieofarrell.com
+She is the author of After You’d Gone (winner of the Betty Trask Award); My Lover’s Lover; The Distance Between Us (recipient of a Somerset Maugham Award); The Vanishing Act of Esme Lennox; The Hand That First Held Mine; Instructions for a Heatwave (winner of a Costa Book Award); This Must Be the Place; I Am, I Am, I Am; and most recently, Hament (winner of the Women’s Prize for Fiction and the National Book Critics Circle Award).maggieofarrell.com

 Maggie O’Farrell’s latest novel, This Must Be the Place, takes readers on a journey from contemporary Ireland to Brooklyn in the 1940s and to many, many places in between.
 The story revolves around Daniel Sullivan, a thoughtful American linguist in a tumultuous winding relationship with Claudette, an internationally famous actress.
 Claudette is now a recluse, which of course only increases the public’s interest in her, and puts a unique strain on her relationship with Daniel.
 This Must Be the Place is a dive into the complexities of our own memories, and of our perceptions of one another.
 We spoke with O’Farrell about her love of language and travel, and what it was like to write This Must Be the Place.